Childhood Trauma Therapy, CPTSD & Emotional Neglect (CEN)

 Hi, I’m Sarah!

-I’ve spent the last 15 years helping people unsure of their trauma status, recover from childhood trauma.
+I’m a UKCP registered Psychotherapist with a Masters level training in Psychotherapy and I’ve spent the last 15 years helping people unsure of their trauma status, recover from childhood trauma.

 I love working with the ‘I should be smart enough to have figured this out by myself’ people who are somewhat suspicious of therapists (having had at least 3 who did basically nothing).